 To Exercise Your Right to Know or Right to Deletion

-To submit a request to exercise your right to know or right to deletion, please submit a request by mail to our business address at 8465 W Sahara Ave Ste 111, #1017, Las Vegas, NV 89117 or by emailing us firstname.lastname@example.org
+To submit a request to exercise your right to know or right to deletion, please contact us at (888) 508-1038 or at firstname.lastname@example.org.

 Before processing your request, we will need to verify your identity and confirm you are a resident of the State of California.
 This process may require us to request additional personal information from you, including, but not limited to, your email, validation of your residential or business address, product website name, and/or date of last interaction with customer service.